SUNCAT-Center/CatHub/README.md

 The module includes a command line interface that can be used to access and upload data.
 A short guide is given below.
 We refer to the [catalysis-hub documentation](http://docs.catalysis-hub.org/en/latest/tutorials/upload.html) for details on how to submit data.

+## Installation
+Support Python 3.9 currently, it is recommended to use a virtual environment like conda

+    conda create -n cathub python==3.9

 ## Using the cathub cli

 Run `cathub` from the command line: